emasalari/Linux_TP-s/README.txt

 71. nautilus .: Open current folder in nautilus
 72. SUPER+NumKeys: Execute nth favorite application in the left sidebar.
 73. which [filename1] [filename2] ...: Ex: which python cpp java $SHELL firefox; To locate the executable file associated with the given command by searching it in the path environment variable.
+74. whereis Linux-Command: To locates the binary, source, and manual page files for a command.